ldebruijn/graphql-protect/README.md

 Curious why you need these features?
 Check out this [Excellent talk on GraphQL security](https://www.youtube.com/watch?v=hyB2UKsEkqA&list=PLP1igyLx8foE9SlDLI1Vtlshcon5r1jMJ) on YouTube.

-## Known limitations

-### Graphql Spec Support
-GraphQL Protect makes use of [gqlparser](https://github.com/vektah/gqlparser) to parse and validate GraphQL schemas & GraphQL requests.
-Gqlparser's spec support is [October 2021](https://spec.graphql.org/October2021/) and [select portions of the Draft](https://spec.graphql.org/draft/). gqlparser uses [graphql-js](https://github.com/graphql/graphql-js) as a reference implementation, resulting a similar level of graphql spec support.
+At time of writing, GraphQL Protect targets the [October 2021](https://spec.graphql.org/October2021/) version of the GraphQL specification and [select portions of the Draft](https://spec.graphql.org/draft/).

-If experience any issues related to spec support, or you want to verify the (draft spec) feature you want to use is supported, it's best to inspect the gqlparser library directly for your use case.

-### Response encoding
-Currently, handling response encoding from the upstream is not supported, we're open for contributions : )
+Check out [known limitations](docs/README.md#known-limitations) for more details

 ## Installation